-In this article we will address the cost of living of the Principality of Andorra but from official data: using the report «I studied about the cost of living in Andorra» of 2018, the first study on the cost of living in the country prepared by the Andorran Government Statistics Department.
+In this article we will address the question of How much does it cost to live in Andorra but from official data: using the report «I studied about the cost of living in Andorra» of 2018, the first study on the cost of living in the country prepared by the Andorran Government Statistics Department.
 It is a publication that includes up to four methodological approaches to determine annual essential income or monthly that must allow covering basic needs.

-The conclusion of the study, starting at the end, is that the real cost of living of the Principality of Andorra points, according to the four methods taken, to adequate annual income for a one-person household of between € 12,700 and € 14,400, including rent.
+The conclusion of the study, starting from the end, is that living in the Principality of Andorra costs, according to the four methods taken, adequate annual income for a one-person household of between € 12,700 and € 14,400, including rent.
 And on the other hand, for households with more people each additional person represents between 0.4 and 0.5 extra of that income, is younger or older than 13 years.

 The four methodological approaches by which we try to reach the basic income necessary to live in Andorra (decently) are:

 - The needs expressed by a sample of benefit recipients to make ends meet, compared to the Living Conditions Survey (ECV) of 2018 that reaches the entire population of Andorra.

 - With the Family Budget Survey (EPF) household expenses are analyzed to approximate the necessary income of single-person households and the factors to be multiplied for other types of households.

 - The cost of a food basket proposed by the Food and Agriculture Organization of the United Nations (FAO) and the cost of other goods is calculated with the proportions of expenditure obtained with the EPF.

 - It is determined the level of poverty in Andorra with the EPF data and an expenditure threshold is established to obtain the necessary income that covers the cost of living.